CGPinDC/PoliticalPartyPredictionFromEmail/README.md

 Once the data is saved as directed above, the main branch of this repository contains everything necessary to run the jupyter notebook `Notebook_ClassifyingPoliticalEmails.ipynb`.
 The notebook can be run a local computer with the environment requirements found within the enviornments folder.

 ## Data Exploration and Cleaning
 The corpus contains contains 317,366 emails from over 3000 political campaigns and organizations in the 2020 election cycle in the US.
-Emails were classified by political ideology (liberal, conservative, center) which acted as the target variable.
+Emails were classified by political ideology (liberal, conservative) which acted as the target variable.
 Emails originated from political campaigns and political organzations.
+The text of the data was cleaned by removing all non-word characters, tokenizing words, and removing stopwords.

 ![bar graph of target variables](images/target_distribution.png)

 ## Approach to Modeling
 An iterative approach was taken to modeling applying vectorizers to the processed text of the emails then modeling with classifiers.
-With the aim of producing an accurate classifier, each model was evaluated for accuracy by calculating an accuracy score, Cohen's Kappa coefficient, and analysis of the model's confusion matrix.
+With the aim of producing an accurate classifier, each model was evaluated for accuracy by calculating an accuracy score, F1 score, Cohen's Kappa coefficient, and analysis of the model's confusion matrix.
 Models were tuned based on the results of these scores.

 Models included multinomial naive bayes, decision trees, and stochastic gradient descent classifier.
 The scores of the models were comapred and a final model was selected based on scores and the classifier's ability to be generalizable to unseen emails.

 The best model used a CountVectorizer on pre-processed email text with a Stochastic Gradient Descent Classifier to classify emails as a binary target (liberal or conservative).
 This model achieved 98% accuracy score and 0.94 Cohen's Kappa coefficient.

 ![final model confusion matrix](images/finalmodel_confusionmatrix.png)

  ## Conclusion